Lakhankumawat/LearnCPP/L-LinkedList/LinkedListWithHeaderNode/README.md

 ### Disadvantages

-- Extra memory required to store the header node
+- Extra memory required for the header node .